nicolascguedert/genius-game/README.md

 ## Genius Game

-This project is an implementation in VHDL of the game Genius (also known as Simon) for DE1-SoC FPGA.
+This project is an implementation in VHDL of the game Genius (also known as Simon) for FPGA EMU.

 ## Circuit Scheme